 Nearly 1 billion people do not have enough food to eat or access to clean water.
 Many are living directly off degraded land.
 The objective of a Land Degradation Neutrality (LDN) is to maintain or improve the condition of our land resources.
 This can be achieved through the sustainable management of our soil, water and biodiversity in order to fully realize their economic, social and environmental benefits, the key dimensions of sustainable development.
-LDN also embraces the restoration of degraded natural and semi-natural ecosystems that provide vital, albeit indirect, services to people and working landscapes.
+LDN also includes the restoration of degraded natural ecosystems that provide vital services to people and working landscapes.

 LDN was born out of the United Nations Conference on Sustainable Development (Rio+20) where Member States “recognized the need for urgent action to reverse land degradation.
 In view of this, we will strive to achieve a land-degradation-neutral world in the context of sustainable development.”
-At Rio+20, world leaders agreed that natural capital, in particular land resources are the foundation of our society and economy.
-It was this vision that guides the formulation of the Sustainable Development Goals (SDGs) and The 2030 Agenda for Sustainable Development to be ratified by the UN General Assembly on 25-27 September 2015, particularly:
+At Rio+20, world leaders agreed that natural capital and in particular land resources are the foundation of our society and economic growth.
+It was this vision that guided the formulation of the Sustainable Development Goals (SDGs) and The 2030 Agenda for Sustainable Development to be ratified by the UN General Assembly on 25-27 September 2015, particularly: